isomerpages/moe-greenridgepri/_student-well-being-resources/Positive Classroom Climate.md

 |   |                                                                 Work on a plan of change from the suggested solutions.                                                                |
 |   |                                                                 Agree to monitor and review the plan at a later date.                                                                 |
 |   |                                                                 Encourage active participation by recognising efforts.                                                                |

+Create leadership opportunities for as many pupils as possible.
+Pupils who are in leadership roles are more likely to identify with the school.
+Other student leaders can include career representatives in each class.
+They will take charge of disseminating information pertaining to career and higher education.
+They can help plan a school-based Career Day, play host to speakers or be involved in the production of a career newsletter.

+With the emphasis on IT-based lessons, schools can have IT representatives in every class.
+The computer knowledge of our pupils can be put to good use.
+Class representatives can also help plan the Community Involvement Programme.
+Involving the pupils meaningfully creates opportunities for growth and learning.
+When they are actively engaged in activities, there is also less time for mischief.

+**Role Models**
+Effective teachers are good role models for their pupils.
+Just as teachers have certain expectation of pupils, pupils also have expectations of teachers.
+Studies have indicated the following aspects of teacher behaviour which are viewed as important by pupils: